mauricehuguenin/ENSO-Antarctica_data/README.md

 # ENSO-Antarctica_data
-Data used for the publication:
+ Figure data and snapshot of full model data used for the publication:

 Huguenin, M. F., Holmes, R. M., Spence, P. and England, M. H. (2023).
 Subsurface warming of the West Antarctic continental shelf linked to El Niño-Southern Oscillation.
 In review at *Geophysical Research Letters*.